UniKerogen/TempleECE3712/Assignment 1/ReadME.md

   The result will be displayed in a 3D graph.

 Project 1 Subplot 1 is plotting vector of Electric Field on certain Z-axis point.
   It still needs some working.
+Graph should be reasonable.